 Vaginal yeast infection (aka vaginal candidiasis) is caused by the Candida (C.) species of fungus, most commonly by the C. albicans strain.
 According to the Mayo Clinic, the disease can affect 3 out of 4 women once in their lifetime, with many of them experiencing at least a second episode.1

-Yeast infection is not considered to be a true sexually transmitted disease, even if you had sexual intercourse with an infected partner, because women who are not sexually active can get vaginal yeast infection through other circumstances.2
+Yeast infection is not considered to be a true sexually transmitted disease, even if you had sexual intercourse with an infected partner, because women who are not sexually active can get a vaginal yeast infection through other circumstances.2

 The Most Common Symptoms of Vaginal Yeast Infection

-When vaginal yeast infection begins to form, the symptoms can run from mild to moderate, which include:
+When a vaginal yeast infection begins to form, the symptoms can run from mild to moderate, which include:

 • A burning sensation during sexual intercourse or urination